jomony/Mouse_scRNASeq/README.md

 library("ggvenn"); library(plotly); library("ggnewscale"); library(EnhancedVolcano); library(ggpubr);
 library(viridis); library(scCustomize);library(pheatmap);library(DoMultiBarHeatmap); library(SeuratObject); library(patchwork)

 4. **How to Use the Project:** Download the code, modify any file names and directories prior to compiling the Rmarkdown file.

+5. **Manuscript:** Submitted as: Korkmaz et al. (2025).